-Where the paint system will be applied by airless spray equipment, it is beneficial to consider 'back rolling' the final coat of paint.
-This is to create a 'soft' orange peel effect which aids in disguising plasterboard jointing, or any other minor surface imperfections.
+Where the paint system will be applied by airless spray equipment, it is essential to 'back roll' the final coat of paint using a roller with a fine nap.
+This is to create a 'soft' orange peel effect which aids in disquising plasterboard jointing, or any other minor surface imperfections.